carlosjasso/mad-coders/README.md

 ## 💻 Project automated tasks

-Execute `python3 tasks.py` to see available CLI options or checkout the [tasks.json](.vscode/tasks.json) file to see what VSCode tasks are available to be executed from the Command Palette.
+Execute `python3 tasks.py` to see the available CLI options or checkout the [tasks.json](.vscode/tasks.json) file to see what VSCode tasks are available to be executed from the Command Palette.

-> _**Note:**_ VSCode Tasks will use the selected python interpreter.
+> 💡 VSCode Tasks will use the selected python interpreter.